Continuous majorization in quantum phase space: Continuous majorization

-The function $\phi$ is said to be Schur-concave if the opposite inequality holds. \end{definition} It can be shown that Schur-convex functions take the same value for level-equivalent distributions.
+The function $\phi$ is said to be Schur-concave if the opposite inequality holds. \end{definition} It is easy to see that Schur-convex functions take the same value for level-equivalent distributions.
 Furthermore, any real-valued function $\phi$ defined on the set of probability distributions on $\mathcal{A}$ that is convex and takes the same values for level-equivalent distributions in $\mathcal{A}$ is necessarily Schur-convex \cite{Roberts1973}.
 For instance, any functional $\phi$ of the form of \eqref{eq:phi_int_of_phi} is Schur-convex, provided that $\varphi$ is convex.
 The opposite, however, is not necessarily true.
 This is illustrated, for instance, with the R\'enyi entropy \cite{Renyi1961},